Inductive Bible Study has five basic steps, which will enable you to open up the text of the Scriptures in a new and exciting way.

 Figures of speech - Non-literal language (simile, metaphor, symbols)

-After thorough observation we are ready to move to the next stage This is called interpretation, which is finding the meaning of the passage, particularly what it meant to the original readers.
+After thorough observation we are ready to move to the next stage.
+This is called interpretation, which is finding the meaning of the passage, particularly what it meant to the original readers.
 It is necessary to appreciate the cultural and historical setting of the author’s original audience, so we can attempt to understand how the message would have impacted their lives.
 For accurate interpretation, we also need to appreciate its type of literature and the structure of the book.
 The key question to ask is “why?”, particularly taking what we have just observed, and asking why the author wrote that to his readers.

 The final and most important stage of Bible study is application.
 This is when we bring the original message through the centuries and across the cultures to today, and seek to find a practical outworking of the text.
 The key is to identify the timeless truths, which are not affected by time and culture, and bring them to today.
 Application should be personal, as we meditate on the Scripture and allow God to speak to us.
 We should also consider whether there is a broader application to the church or even to the world today.
+There are more suggestions on how to find relevant application from the Scriptures on the application page.